eosnetworkfoundation/docs/docs/50_eos-evm/20_getting_started/70_deploy-local-nodes.md

 ---
-title: Deploy Local Testnet With EVM Support
+title: Deploy EOS EVM Local Testnet
 ---

-This document describes how to set up a local Antelope test environment with EVM support.
+This document describes how to set up a local EOS test environment with EVM support.
 This setup allows developers to speed up their smart contracts development without worrying about any resource, network, version, or other stability issues that public testnets might introduce.
 Developers are free to modify, debug, or reset the environment to facilitate their own applications development.

 ## Hardware Requirements